 Saturday, October 20th – Night at the Races benefitting the Irish Center.
 More information to come.

 Every Sunday from 9 AM – 1PM.

 We’re serving up both Irish and American fare every Sunday morning from 9 AM to 1PM in the Dining Room!
 Full breakfast menu and bar service available.
 Full Menu can be found here.
-Please note: there will be no breakfast served the morning of Sunday, May 27th.

 Every Wednesday at 7:30 PM

 Weekly set dance lessons in the Fireside Room with John Shields.
 Ceili dances are held the second and fourth Fridays of the month.